shopware5/devdocs/source/developers-guide/backend-components/listing-extensions/index.md

 <p style="padding: 2px"><b>Name:</b> {literal}{name}{/literal}</p>
 ```

 The placeholder for the field value is the name of the field between curly braces.
-It is important, that you put these placeholders between the `{literal}` tag, otherwise it will get parsed by Smarty and may crash your whole application:
+It is important that you put these placeholders between the `{literal}` tag, otherwise it will get parsed by Smarty and may crash your whole application:

 ```php
 Ext.define('...view.list.extensions.Info', {